-- In same year-1995, ESPNET found 8 advertising sponsors bringing in contracts worth more than $1 million.
+- In the same year (1995), ESPNET found 8 advertising sponsors bringing in contracts worth more than $1 million.

 - By the end of the year, more than 24 million adults in North America are online.

-Before the end of the year 1996, Doubleclick developed a technology called DART (Dynamic Advertising Reporting and Targeting) which helped advertisers to track the clicks and optimize their ads before the campaign ends.
-Because of its huge network, Doubleclick allowed its advertisers to advertise in a plethora of websites, and unlike print and radio, Doubleclick provided the advertiser a chance to customize their ad campaigns depending on its performance.
-For example, if an ad was not doing good on one website, the advertiser had the option to take the ad down from that website and focus on another one that was producing results.
+Before the end of the year 1996, DoubleClick developed a technology called DART (Dynamic Advertising Reporting and Targeting) which helped advertisers to track the clicks and optimize their ads before the campaign ends.
+Because of its huge network, DoubleClick allowed its advertisers to advertise on a plethora of websites.
+Unlike print and radio, DoubleClick provided the advertiser a chance to customize their ad campaigns depending on its performance.
+For example, if the ad was not doing good on one website, the advertiser had the option to take the ad down from that website and focus on another one that was producing results.
 DoubleClick made its revenue by brokering ads and by offering premium tracking & analytical services to their advertisers.
 The price for advertising on their network was based on Cost per thousand impressions (CPM) model.
-Doubleclick also generated CPM revenue from the email marketing services it provided.
+DoubleClick also generated CPM revenue from the email marketing services it provided.

-Doubleclick was seen as quite successful and raised multiple round of funding.
-In fact, it was one of the few companies which had a lot of money in the bank ($900 Million to be exact) and survived the Dot com bubble.
+DoubleClick was seen as quite successful and raised multiple rounds of funding.
+In fact, it was one of the few companies which had a lot of money in the bank ($900 Million to be exact) and survived the Dot-com bubble.

-This was also the time when the click through rates starting dropping.
+This was also the time when the click-through rates started dropping.
 Before going to the offer page, the users, after clicking on an ad, were taken to a landing page.
-Considering the fact that a banner ad was converting at 0.1% and even less of those users where actually entering the offer section, the effectiveness of banner ads took a dip down south.
+Considering the fact that a banner ad was converting at 0.1% and even less of those users were actually entering the offer section, the effectiveness of banner ads took a dip down south.

 - This year New York Times made its presence online with ads from Chemical Bank and Toyota Motor Corporate Services and Douglas.
-Shortly after, the wall street journal starts its website too.
+Shortly after, The Wall Street Journal started its website too.

 - In Feb 1996, Focalink Communications launched its MarketWatch and SmartBanner Media Planning Service.
 FocaLink provided Web management and advertising products for other advertising agencies and web owners.
 Their MarketWatch, a web research and planning tool, and SmartBanner, an ad placement and reporting tool, garnered widespread popularity for them.

-With thousands of businesses flocking to create e -stores, and websites, the amount of banner ads also increased.
+With thousands of businesses flocking to create e-stores, and websites, the number of banner ads also increased.
 With it came the standard ad sizes.
 468X60 was the first and basic standard size.
-Other sizes that became popular among advertisers were 125×125 cubes, 120×600 skyscrapers and 728×90 leaderboards.
+Other sizes that became popular among advertisers were 125×125 cubes, 120×600 skyscrapers, and 728×90 leaderboards.

 Mid 90’s to 2000 was known as the dot com bubble and it finally busted in the year 2000.
-The most highly affected area was the Silicon Valley.
-Dot com bubble was fueled by the opening of thousands of new websites, and tech start ups.
-But most of these companies saw a huge loss of money, depleted their raised capital and could not raise more, which gave rise to a small recession on the beginning of 2001.
-Banner ads were resulting in lower click through rates.
+The most highly affected area was Silicon Valley.
+Dot com bubble was fueled by the opening of thousands of new websites, and tech startups.
+But most of these companies saw a huge loss of money, depleted their raised capital and could not raise more, which gave rise to a small recession at the beginning of 2001.
+Banner ads were resulting in lower click-through rates.
 But companies were still spending millions buying a spot.
-The ROI was not anywhere near impressive.
+The ROI was not anywhere near as impressive.
 Most of these new businesses focused on expanding their consumer reach instead of focusing on profit growth.
 They assumed that reaching a huge customer base would also increase their profits.
 To reach this goal they spent a huge amount on advertising, which didn’t pay off.
-Investors were blindly investing in start ups with big ideas rather than strong business models.
+Investors were blindly investing in startups with big ideas rather than strong business models.

 Unfortunately, many of these companies closed within the first few months of starting.
 During this time, technological stocks lost almost 60% of their value; in fact, NASDAQ composite went down from 5046.86 to 1114.11, which was a decrease of 78%.
-By mid year 2000, the internet advertising revenue dropped by 32%.
+By mid-year 2000, internet advertising revenue dropped by 32%.

 After the dot com bust, website owners could not rely on banner advertising alone as a source of generating revenue.
 The prices of banner ads decreased and so did the click through rates.
-The search of finding another effective alternative ended with pop up and pop under ads.
-Although the use of popup ads can be tracked back to Late 90s, they became really prevalent during this period since they were said to be more effective and harder to ignore than static ads.
+The search for finding another effective alternative ended with pop up and pop-under ads.
+Although the use of popup ads can be traced back to the late 90s, they became really prevalent during this period since they were said to be more effective and harder to ignore than static ads.

-ExitExchange is the company which claims to have invented pop-under ads.
-The founder and CEO of Exit Exchange, Andrew Vilcauskas, said the pop under advertising was a more “polite form” of showcasing ad.
+ExitExchange is the company that claims to have invented pop-under ads.
+The founder and CEO of Exit Exchange, Andrew Vilcauskas, said the pop-under advertising was a more “polite form” of showcasing ad.
 The idea came when he started noticing several ISP customers complaining about pop up windows.

 As mentioned above, Goto.com already offered a pay-for-placement model.
 In 1998, however, it introduced the ability of automated auction/bidding, whereby the ad would be ranked for a key term, based on how much the advertiser was willing to pay.
 The advertiser would then pay Goto.com every time a user clicked on the ad.
 By mid 1998, people were paying as much as $1/click.
 The reasoning behind PPM was that the people who were willing to pay for top spots in general searches were more relevant and better websites.

 In 2002, Google revamped its Adwords program.
 It reintroduced Adwords which now included the option of PPC advertising.
 Google’s version of PPC was different from Overture’s PPM.
-Where Overture allowed its users to buy their way to the top, as in – the higher your bid, the higher your listing; Google understood the importance of relevance and better user experience.
-You see, any big company could buy their way to the top, but if the ad was not relevant then it would generate less clicks, the users who end up clicking will not get anything relevant to what they searched for and the company would make no profit either.
+Where Overture allowed its users to buy their way to the top—the higher your bid, the higher your listing; Google understood the importance of relevance and better user experience.
+You see, any big company could buy its way to the top, but if the ad was not relevant then it would generate fewer clicks, the users who end up clicking will not get anything relevant to what they searched for and the company would make no profit either.

 Google did not invent the Pay per click model, but it simply adapted and perfected it.

-In the year 2007, due to the negative response of Vodafone and other Britain based companies ads appearing next to a far-right British Political party, Facebook introduced the opt out feature giving ad owners the ability to prevent their ad from appearing.
+In the year 2007, due to the negative response of Vodafone and other Britain based companies ads appearing next to a far-right British Political party, Facebook introduced the opt-out feature giving ad owners the ability to prevent their ads from appearing.

 In 2008, Facebook launched “Facebook ads for businesses and it also established the ad platform, “Beacon” that was more geared towards viral brand messaging.
-In 2008, it also introduced engagement ads which were used to captures users attention with its viral and powerful messages.
+In 2008, it also introduced engagement ads that were used to capture users’ attention with its viral and powerful messages.
 In 2009, Facebook added features with which advertisers could now target demographics based on language and radius.
-It also launched Self Service advertisement through which anyone could purchase an ad with a credit card.
+It also launched a Self Service advertisement through which anyone could purchase an ad with a credit card.

 - In 2010, Facebook shut down Beacon.
 It then introduces social context metrics to its analytics.